strava/go.strava/README.md

 For full documentation, see the [Godoc documentation](https://godoc.org/github.com/strava/go.strava).
 Below is a overview of how the library works, followed by examples for all the different calls.

-All requests should start by creating a client that defines the access token to be used:
+1. All requests should start by creating a client that defines the access token to be used:

-	client := strava.NewClient("<an-access-token>")
+		client := strava.NewClient("<an-access-token>", optionalHttpClient)

+	The library will use the http.DefaultClient by default.
+If the default client is unavailable, like in the app engine environment for example, you can pass one in as the second parameter.

-Then a service must be defined that represents a given API request endpoint, for example:
+2. Then a service must be defined that represents a given API request endpoint, for example:

 		service := strava.NewClubsService(client)

-Required parameters are passed on call creation, optional parameters are added after, for example:
+3. Required parameters are passed on call creation, optional parameters are added after, for example:

 		call := service.ListMembers(clubId).Page(2).PerPage(50)

-To actually execute the call, run `Do()` on it:
+4. To actually execute the call, run `Do()` on it:

 		members, err := call.Do()
 		if e, ok := err.(*strava.Error); ok {
 			// this is a strava provided error
 		} else {
 			// regular error, could be internet connectivity problems }

 	This will return members 50-100 of the given clubs.
 All of these things can be chained together like so:

 		members, err := strava.NewClubsService(NewClient(token)).
 			ListMembers(clubId).
 			PerPage(100).
 			Do()

 **Polyline decoding**
 Activities and segments come with summary polylines encoded using the